Safe Beyond the Horizon: Efficient Sampling-based MPC with Neural Control Barrier Functions: Related Work

 \textbf{Duality between Control and Inference.} The proposed resampling strategy in our work is similar in spirit to \cite{xie2020factor,qadri2022incopt} in that factor graphs, a method used originally for estimation, is adapted for control purposes.
 In \cite{zhang2023optimal} a linear optimal control was used to improve the performance of particle filters.
 However, to the best of our knowledge, our approach is the first to adopt the resampling mechanism from particle filters to improve the performance of sampling-based MPC controllers.

 \beforetextbf{}

 \textbf{Control Barrier Functions.} Designing CBFs with control-invariant safe sets is not a trivial task.
 As a result, previous works only seek saturating CBFs that do not consider input constraints \cite{Robotarium, lindemann2018control, xu2018safe}.
 Some works use hand-tuned CBFs to prevent saturation \cite{wei2022safe, clark2021verification}, which can lead to overly conservative safe sets.
 Other works develop CBFs with input constraints for specific types of systems \cite{cortez2022safe, cortez2021robust}.
 The emerging neural CBFs \cite{zhang2023neural, yu2023sequential, qin2021learning, zhang2024gcbf+} allow for more general dynamics utilizing machine learning techniques; however, they can still saturate the control limits.
-Our novel approach trains a neural CBF, conditioned on the entire system state and accounting for control limits, so as to discover a large control-invariant set.
-The proposed novel NS-VIMPC control framework utilizes this Neural CBF to improve the efficiency of sampling by redirecting control sequences to previously identified safe states, thereby focusing sampling efforts in secure regions.
-This efficient sampling method will be discussed in detail later in Section~\ref{sec:NSMPPI}.
-As a result, NS-VIMPC tackles the challenge of exploration versus exploitation by adaptively distributing computational resources, governed by an innovative neural CBF.